TO DONATE TO THE SVR’S FIGHT BACK FUND, PLEASE GO TO: WWW.SVR.CO.UK/FIGHTBACK

 rolling stock, apprentice training, and IT infrastructure at a time when we

 face a devastating drop in income.

 Every pound we receive will go towards securing the Railway’s future.
-Details of how to donate and purchase shares are here, and every pound will count towards saving the SVR.

 Thank you first of all!
 Our small team is working flat out to thank everyone individually, so please bear with us.